 The general rule of thumb is to wait until the adjustment period is over, then you can eventually work chemical exfoliants back into your routine.
-You just wouldn't want to use your chemical exfoliants on the same day that you're using your retinoid.
+You just wouldn't want to use your chemical exfoliants on the same day that you're using your retinoid to avoid irritation.

 Retinoid Products to Try